scikit-mobility/scikit-mobility/README.md

 <a id='collective_models'></a>
 ### Collective generative models
-Collective generative algorithms estimate spatial flows between a set of discrete locations.
-Examples of spatial flows estimated with collective generative algorithms include commut-ing trips between neighborhoods, migration flows between municipalities, freight shipmentsbetween states, and phone calls between regions.
+Collective generative models estimate spatial flows between a set of discrete locations.
+Examples of spatial flows estimated with collective generative models include commuting trips between neighborhoods, migration flows between municipalities, freight shipments between states, and phone calls between regions.

-In scikit-mobility, a collective generative algorithm takes in input a spatial tessellation, i.e., a geopandas `GeoDataFrame`.
-To be a valid input for a collective algorithm, the spatial tessellation should contain two columns, `geometry` and `relevance`, which are necessary to compute the two variables used by collective algorithms: the distance between tiles and the importance (aka "attractiveness") of each tile.
+In scikit-mobility, a collective generative model takes in input a spatial tessellation, i.e., a geopandas `GeoDataFrame`.
+To be a valid input for a collective model, the spatial tessellation should contain two columns, `geometry` and `relevance`, which are necessary to compute the two variables used by collective algorithms: the distance between tiles and the importance (aka "attractiveness") of each tile.
 A collective algorithm produces a `FlowDataFrame` that contains the generated flows and the spatial tessellation. scikit-mobility implements the most common collective generative algorithms:
 - the `Gravity` model;
 - the `Radiation` model.